chesyannisa/PrakRSI/docs/README.md

 ## Description

-This repository contains practical assignments for the Rekayasa Sistem Informasi course.
-The assignments are designed to provide hands-on experience with system engineering concepts and tools.
+This repository contains the source code for the ResikinAE application, a system designed to manage user accounts and provide waste management information.
+It is developed as part of the Rekayasa Sistem Informasi course to provide hands-on experience with system engineering concepts and tools.

 ## Directories